Glombs/libertybellenewsletter/monthbymonth.md

 <p>We moored in a 14 day spot in Cambrian Wharf in central Birmingham which Rachel had discovered.<p>

-<p>Here I contacted the manufacturer of our inverter who are located in Dulwich.
-They say that I will have to send it back to them so I decided to take it home with me where I will have a better chance of making a secure package of it.</p>
+<p>Here Tony contacted the manufacturer of our inverter who are located in Dulwich.
+They say that we will have to send it back to them so Tony decided to take it home with us where we will have a better chance of making a secure package of it.</p>

 <p>We met up with Julia, did some sight seeing and got a lift home from Robin who happened to be passing somewhere nearby.
 At home we spent some time doing some jobs.
-I made a table extension and some windlass storage for the boat.</p>
+Tony made a table extension and some windlass storage for the boat.</p>

 <h2>November 2019</h2>